mm80843/T3.5/docs/Benef/PBN__Benef_490.md

 # __Surge capacity management__

-## Name of the Benefit

-Implementing surge capacity strategies, such as expanding space, identifying and training additional staff, ensuring adequate supplies, and establishing systems, improve the hospital's ability to manage a surge in COVID-19 cases and reduce the risk of transmission within healthcare settings.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in healthcare facilities would benefit from investing in surge capacity management as it would enhance the facility’s ability to respond to a surge in COVID-19 cases, maintain quality of care, and mitigate potential operational disruptions, which can protect and enhance the value of their investment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_533.md)